aftersound/blog_hosting/README.md

-# Creat OpenResty docker image which supports https with let's encrypt certificate auto-renewed.
+# Create OpenResty docker image which supports https with let's encrypt certificate auto-renewed.

 Let's encrypt certificates are free and trusted by most browsers.
 However, the certificate issued by Let's encrypt expires every 90 days. resty-auto-ssl is a Lua module for OpenResty which automatically renews Let's encrypt